ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 Step 8b: Get Google Map Key

-We also includ google map feature in our app, so you will need to get a key for that
+We also include google map feature in our app, so you will need to get a key for that

 To get an API key:
 * Go to the Google Cloud Platform Console: cloud.google.com